 Actively learning new habits and behavior is exhausting, that is why to take it slow and step by step.
 With low self-worth and social anxiety in the game, it becomes extra hard.
 Use that pain to motivate you.
 You don’t want to feel unworthy and anxious your entire life.
 So bite through the pain now.
 Invest now to have a better life later.

-It’s important if you practice your social skills, to not look for validation, acceptance or approval of people.
-Just be a person giving value by adding to the social life of others (and thus your own.)
+It’s important if you practice your social skills, to not look for validation or approval of people.
+Be a person giving value by adding to the social life of others (and thus your own.)

 Remember, making progress and taking action is success, perfection isn’t the goal.
 As long as you try to push yourself you will win.
 Once in a while take a look at how far you’ve come, instead how far you have left to go.
 Lastly, embrace your failures, knowing it is the way to success.